xdslproject/training-intro/practical/one/exercise_one.md

 ## Well done!

 Well done - you have got your first end to end code compiling and running on a supercomputer via xDSL and MLIR.
-In the next part of this practical we are going to enhance the dialects and transformations to extend the subset of Python that our tool supports to make things a bit more interesting and look at the different aspects in more depth.
+In the [next exercise](https://github.com/xdslproject/training-intro/edit/main/practical/two) we are going to enhance the dialects and transformations to extend the subset of Python that our tool supports to make things a bit more interesting and look at the different aspects in more depth.